MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Take a minute to review the **constitution.md** template.

-    Notice that the template is initialized with example content that illustrate principles and constraints for security, performance, quality, technical standards, etc.
+    Notice that the template is initialized with example content that illustrates principles and constraints.
+The template includes examples for security, performance, quality, technical standards, etc.

     You can keep the constitution file open.